First Trimester Aspiration Abortion (5-14 weeks after last menstrual period (LMP)

 Some women get a first trimester aspiration abortion to finish a failed medication abortion.
 Some first trimester aspiration abortions fail as well, requiring a dilation and curettage procedure to complete the abortion.4

 You deserve to know the whole truth about abortion, fetal development, and maternal health.
 Click here to open a live chat to find out more information.
-You can also text HELPLINE to 313131 or call Option Line at 1-800-712-4357.
+You can also text us or call Option Line at 1-800-712-4357.

 Dilation and Evacuation (D&E)